 Is a good old-fashioned full tuck with no excess fabric hanging over still in style?
 Sure it is.
 A full tuck is classic and ideal for looking very professional or dressed up like at work or for a formal occasion.
 This plaid blouse tucked into these high-waisted pants is a good example.
 Note: Unlike the half-tuck, a full tuck will instantly call attention to your waistline and make it the focal point of your outfit.
 That’s why it’s not so popular with gals our age who often have to deal with the dreaded menopot.

 How To: While this type of tuck seems self-explanatory, here’s how to make it look chicer.
-Start by fully tuck in your top tightly.
+Start by fully tucking in your top tightly.
 Then, slightly loosen the fabric by raising your arms over your head, untucking just a slight amount of fabric from your bottoms.

 Dos: This style looks especially good with bottoms that hit your natural waistline.
 High-waisted jeans, trousers, and skirts will instantly look more pulled together when you tuck in.
 Also, consider adding a belt, as it ties this look together perfectly and further defines the waist.